• Home

 Although the leading ceramic coating companies stand behind their products confidently (and offer warranties on their professional coatings), they don’t offer 100% Money back guarantees.

 If a website is offering to give your money back if you simply aren’t happy, that’s typically an empty promise from a dropshipping business.
 They’re banking on the fact that the majority of customers won’t do that.
-They’ll likely use “improper application” as an excuse to avoid paying anyone that does try to go down this road.
-Don’t believe me?
-Try getting all of your money back.

 Very little activity on social media

 Successful ceramic coating companies are constantly updating their social media with original content.
 They’ll give updates on what’s new with their company and what they’re working on.
-They’ll tag and repost interesting jobs done by their accredited detailers.
-They give shoutouts to their distributors, installers, customers and other people in their network.

-The cheap coating companies have ads running all over Facebook and Instagram.
-Their actual accounts however, have much less activity.
-They might show the water beading on Jimmy’s Camaro… but who is Jimmy?
 Did he actually use their product?
 Does Jimmy even own a Camaro?
 Did they steal the photo from a random user on a car forum sharing what his Mother’s wax looks like in the rain?
 They have very little credibility.

 Read their blog